Deaf World Championships - Regulations

 - Bids for Deaf World Championships can also be accepted from cities of nation members (i.e. Chamber of Commerce and Tourism Bureau).

-- An ICSD member applying for the Deaf World Championships event must submit its application (Appendix One) to the Secretariat at least two (2) years prior to the Championship and is subject to approval by the ICSD Executive Committee.
+- An ICSD member applying for the Deaf World Championships event must submit its application (PDF Form) to the Secretariat at least two (2) years prior to the Championship and is subject to approval by the ICSD Executive Committee.

 - A bidding application to host the Deaf World Championships shall be accompanied by the following: